mpataki/dynamic_route53/README.md

-This is a tiny project that will, when finished, implement a dynamic DNS recording using some AWS services and possibly a cron job.
+This is a tiny project that will, when finished, implement a dynamic DNS recording using some AWS services.

+The idea is to produce a small script that can keep be run periodically by cron to keep a DNS record up to date with a changing dynamic IP.